Traverse City Area Public Schools: COVID-19 pandemic

-Due to the COVID-19 pandemic, with the announcement of three cases in Michigan, as well as other schools in Michigan closing, TCAPS announced they would stay open, for the best of the parents.
+Due to the COVID-19 pandemic, amidst three documented cases in Michigan and other Michigan schools closing, TCAPS announced they would stay open, for the benefit of the parents.
 However, Governor Gretchen Whitmer announced the closure of all K-12 districts until April 6, 2020.
 On April 2 of that year, the rest of the 2019–2020 school year was cancelled.
 The first two weeks of the 2020–21 school year began on September 8 with online schooling.
 Following this, the district went back to in-person schooling.

 Later in the year, on October 20, TCAPS reported that a staff member at Traverse City Central High School had contracted COVID-19.
 The next two days, a Wednesday and Thursday, would see Central students revert to online classes while the Grand Traverse County Health Department conducted contact tracing, with the following Friday seeing students return to in-school learning.
 However, other TCAPS schools, including Traverse City West Senior High School, would remain open.
 On Sunday, November 8, TCAPS announced cases at West Senior High, and announced that that school would be closed the following day.
 However, the next day, another case was announced, and TCAPS closed west again for the next day.
 On Tuesday, November 10, TCAPS announced they would be closing both high schools, as well as both middle schools, for the rest of the week, while all elementary schools would remain open.
 On Friday, November 13, TCAPS extended this second shutdown for the whole of the next week too.
 Two days later, the Michigan Department of Health and Human Services ordered all high schools resort to online learning once again, while leaving all K-8 schools open with restrictions.
 An additional two weeks in April 2021 saw the middle and high schools close due to Michigan's rapid rise in COVID cases.

 Racist group chat incident

 In April 2021, TCAPS revealed that some high school students (at both Central and West) were involved in a Snapchat group called "Slave Trade", in which pictures of African American students were posted and assigned price tags.
 Screenshots showed messages such as "All Blacks should die" and "Let's have another Holocaust".
-TCAPS, as well as the Grand Traverse County Sheriff's Department both conducted investigations at both high schools.
+TCAPS and the Grand Traverse County Sheriff's Department conducted investigations at both high schools.